cja5553/ACS_demo_postoperative_risk_prediction_with_clinical_notes/paper/paper.md

 package operationalizes those methods as reusable software so that other groups can apply them to their own notes.

-The package was initially developed for and presented to surgeons at an American College of Surgeons (ACS) workshop on artificial intelligence in surgical care.
-Owing to demand following that workshop, it is being retained for use in future conferences and workshops supporting both clinical and educational applications.
+The published study has since garnered significant impact, including invited conference presentations and hands-on tutorials.
+The package was therefore initially developed for and presented to surgeons at an American College of Surgeons (ACS) workshop, *AI for Clinicians and Surgeons: A Hands-On Introduction Across the Care Continuum*.
+It is being retained for use in future conferences and workshops in response to demand, supporting both clinical and educational applications.
+This allows it to be presented to clinical audiences with limited technical expertise, who can then use the package to develop their own models from their own notes without requiring extensive programming or machine-learning experience.

 To support adoption and reproducibility without access to protected clinical data, the package includes a synthetic-data generator that produces realistic example notes with associated outcomes, enabling a complete end-to-end fine-tuning and inference demonstration out of the box.
 Its local execution model is intended to lower the barrier to adoption at institutions where protected health information cannot be sent to external services.

 # AI usage disclosure